-This Open Scholarship Forum will bring together institutional leaders, researchers at all stages of their careers, and the Library to look at how Open Scholarship impacts the research we conduct at our university and if we are ready to embrace the opportunities and challenges that Open Scholarship provides.
+This Open Scholarship Forum on 7th February 2023 brought together institutional leaders, researchers at all stages of their careers, and the Library to look at how Open Scholarship impacts the research we conduct at our university and if we are ready to embrace the opportunities and challenges that Open Scholarship provides.

 - Jim Livesey, Open Scholarship at the University of Galway